How can I help my loved one during a psychotic episode?

 How Can I Get My Loved One to Realize They Need Help?

-Often an individual living with a mental health diagnosis – particularly one that involves a serious mental health condition (or one complicated by substance use disorder) – may not actively participate in their own recovery.
-This is known as Anosognosia [Ah-no-zog-nosha], a symptom that can accompany a serious mental health condition and render the individual unable to recognize that they have a mental health condition and/or that they need to seek help.
-Anosognosia can be especially troubling for families and friends who are often responsible for providing care for their loved one.
+Often, an individual living with a mental health diagnosis – particularly one that involves a serious mental health condition (or one complicated by substance use disorder) – may not actively participate in their own recovery.
+This is known as Anosognosia [Ah-no-zog-nosha], a symptom that can accompany serious mental health conditions.
+Anosognosia makes the individual unable to recognize that they have a mental health condition and/or that they need to seek help.
+Anosognosia can be especially troubling for families and friends who are often responsible for their loved one’s care.

-To learn techniques for communicating with your loved one, and to help them agree to partner in their recovery, we would recommend reading I’m Not Sick, I Don’t Need Help!, a book by Dr. Xavier Amador - a psychologist whose experiences with his own family demonstrated how challenging this phenomenon could be.
+To learn techniques for communicating with your loved one, and to help them agree to partner in their recovery, we would recommend reading I’m Not Sick, I Don’t Need Help!, a book by Dr. Xavier Amador.
+Dr. Amador is a psychologist who encountered the challenges of anosognosia in his own family.
 In his book, Dr. Amador discusses the condition of anosognosia and outlines strategies for communicating with a loved one to help them work toward recovery.
+The strategies include an approach called the LEAP method that family members can use to partner with their loved one, strengthen the relationship, and encourage their loved one to participate in recovery.
 Portions of the book are accessible to the public on our website here; the book is available in English and Spanish for purchase at online booksellers.

-A broader discussion of the strategies of Dr. Amador’s LEAP method, including videos on how to apply the LEAP method, are available for public access here.
+A broader discussion of the strategies of Dr. Amador’s LEAP method, including videos on how to apply the method, are available for public access here

 Coordinated Specialty Care